Generic name: corticotropin [ KOR-ti-koe-TROE-pin ]

 What is corticotropin?

-Corticotropin is also used to treat many different conditions such as multiple sclerosis, psoriatic or rheumatoid arthritis, ankylosing spondylitis, lupus, severe allergic reactions, breathing disorders, and inflammatory conditions of the eyes.
-Corticotropin is also used to treat infantile spasms in children younger than 2 years old.
+Corticotropin is a hormone that is used to treat many different conditions such as multiple sclerosis, psoriatic or rheumatoid arthritis, ankylosing spondylitis, lupus, severe allergic reactions, breathing disorders, and inflammatory conditions of the eyes.

 Corticotropin may also be used for purposes not listed in this medication guide.

-You should not use corticotropin if you have adrenal insufficiency (Addison's disease), scleroderma, a fungal infection, herpes infection of the eyes, osteoporosis, a past or present stomach ulcer, congestive heart failure, uncontrolled high blood pressure, recent surgery, or if you are allergic to pork proteins
+You should not use corticotropin if you have a fungal infection, herpes infection of the eyes, uncontrolled high blood pressure, scleroderma, osteoporosis, adrenal insufficiency (Addison's disease), a past or present stomach ulcer, congestive heart failure, recent surgery, if you are allergic to pork proteins, or if you are scheduled to receive a vaccine.

 Before taking this medicine